 Before starting to read we completed the following activities:

 These stations, posted on Google Classroom, allowed the students a chance to read and hear authentic texts about Costa Rica and the environment.
 I originally created them for Robo en la noche, but they worked great for this novel as well.
 It allowed students a chance to explore real information in Spanish related to the novel.
+Learn more in this blog post

 We also completed this reading and authentic listening from the always amazing Martina, to give students another perspective on the environment.
 It is not directly related to the environmental issues presented in the book, but is highly engaging and interesting and allows for comparison and background knowledge.
 Having a scaffolded authentic listening text, helped to build listening comprehension confidence as well.